UPDATE 10/25/2018: Updated figures and how to check if your account was affected.

 A few days ago I found myself reading about Timothy Berners-Lee’s new decentralized web startup, Inrupt.
 The timing couldn’t have been better – only a few days after the huge Facebook data breach was announced.
-It’s as if TimBL himself had planned the coordinated attack, affecting at least 50 million Facebook users.
+It’s as if TimBL himself had planned the coordinated attack, affecting 30 million Facebook users.
 This breach is a great microcosm – it perfectly demonstrates the problem with the current iteration of the internet.

 The Facebook data breach: what do we know?

-At the moment, not much is known about this Facebook data breach – investigations into these things take time and patience.
+At the moment, not much is known about the Facebook data breach – investigations into these things take time and patience.
 However, Facebook’s much-maligned CEO Mark Zuckerberg and others familiar with the situation paint the following picture:

 - The principal point of attack was Facebook’s “View As” feature, which had several vulnerabilities.
 As some of you may know, this feature was originally introduced precisely as a privacy tool, allowing users to view their profile as others (even those not in their friend list) would see it.
 The irony is a bit much, but here we are…